 Disclaimer: This page contains ads and affiliate links.
 If you make a purchase, I’ll get a small commission to help pay for blog expenses but, the price you pay is the same.

-It’s a weeknight afternoon and you forgot to take out the chicken you had planned for dinner that night!
-Oh no!
-Now what?
-Not pizza again.
-Take out is so expensive when you are feeding a whole family.
-You just don’t want to spend $50 on fattening Mexican food that will likely give you gas or worse…your husband gas.
-Plus, you just don’t want all that added salt and bloating.
-This One Pot Jambalaya with Shrimp and Andouille Sausage is spicy, easy and full of great flavor!
+Maybe you just don’t want to spend $60 on fattening Mexican food that will likely give you gas or worse…your husband gas.
+Plus, you just on’t want all that added salt and bloating.

 Flavorful one pot meals with little clean up are great for week night dinners.
 The only prep involved in this one pot Jambalaya is slicing the sausage, rinsing and cutting up the onion and peppers.
 That isn’t so bad, right?
 There is only one cutting board, one knife and one pot to clean!

-Jambalaya is a great meal because it has vegetables, rice and meat or seafood all in one.
-It is a complete meal that is filling.
+Tasty jambalaya is a great meal because it has vegetables, rice and meat and seafood all-in-one.
+It’s a complete, filling meal that’s gluten-free.
 This particular recipe has a good tomato taste to it and is not heavy on the rice.
 There is a good bit of juice to it.
 If you want it to be more thick and less juice, add another 1/2 cup to 1 cup of rice.
-You may also substitute chicken for the sausage or double the shrimp and omit the sausage.
+You may also substitute chicken for the sausage or double the shrimp.

 One Pot Jambalaya with Shrimp and Andouille Sausage

 How to Make One Pot Spicy Shrimp and Sausage Jambalaya Recipe

 First, in a 6-7 qt pot on medium heat, add olive oil, onions, peppers, garlic and the bay leaf and cooked for 5 minutes covered.